-must again be held tight.
-Locking screw (6) prevents the bellows top attachment from slipping off the gliding rail (2).
-(The hole (7) and the locking knob (9) serve to receive the transparency copy equipment, please see also page 13.)
+must be held tight.
+Locking screw (6) prevents the bellows top attachment from slipping off the slide rail (2), while working with the apparatus in vertical position.
+(The hole (7) and the locking knob (9) serve to receive the transparency copying equipment, please see also page 13.)

-Nos. for ordering Focusing slide (1) 155.01 U 7 Bellows top attachment (20) 155.02 Bellows attachment (1 + 20) 155.10 Special lens Jena T f 2.8/50 mm with sunk mount 128
+Nos. for ordering

+Focusing slide (1) Bellows top attachment (20) Bellows attachment (1 + 20) Special lens Jena T f 2.8/50 mm with sunk mount

+155.02 155.10 128

+155.01 U 7

-The Transparency Copy Equipment
+The Transparency Copying Equipment

 (Figs. 6 and 7)

-The desire to make transparencies from 35 mm black-and-white and colour negatives, and 35 mm duplicate negatives from reversible transparencies, led to the designing of the transparency copy equipment.
+The desire to make transparencies from 35 mm black-and-white and colour negatives, and 35 mm duplicate negatives from reversible transparencies, led to the designing of the transparency copying equipment.
 Copying is an optical performance based on close-up photography, necessitating the use of the bellows attachment.
 For exposures at a ratio of 1:1 the extension increase must be equal to the focal length of the lens in use.
 The scale of the bellows attachment has to be set to an extension increase equal to the focal length of the lens.